ceramicnetwork/docs/docs/streamtypes/tile-document/api.md

 [:octicons-file-code-16: API reference](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.loadopts-1.html){:target="_blank"}

-## Load a deterministic document
+## Query a deterministic document
-In the [create](api.md#create-a-document) section, we discussed how to create a document with the `deterministic` parameter set to true.
+In the [create](#create-a-document) section, we discussed how to create a document with the `deterministic` parameter set to true.
 Since this parameter allows us to generate the exact same StreamID if we create two documents with the same `content` and `metadata`, it is possible to "query" the document using the same [`TileDocument.create`](https://developers.ceramic.network/reference/typescript/classes/_ceramicnetwork_stream_tile.tiledocument-1.html#create){:target="_blank"} method that we used to initially create it, without needing to know the StreamID before performing the query.
 Note we are setting the `CreateOpts` parameters (`anchor` and `publish`) to false so that we are only loading the document and not publishing any changes to the network.

 ``` javascript
 const doc = TileDocument.create(ceramic,